MeadowHillSoftware/Switchwire/readme.txt

 LINUX (32-BIT & 64-BIT)

-	Download Switchwire.py to a place of your choosing.
+	Download Switchwire.pyw to a place of your choosing.

 	Switchwire requires python 2.x.
 First, install Python with your package manager.

 	Then, to run the program, open a terminal and type:

-		python Switchwire.py
+		python Switchwire.pyw

-	If you get an error like "No such file or directory," the python script (Switchwire.py) is probably not in your path.
+	If you get an error like "No such file or directory," the python script (Switchwire.pyw) is probably not in your path.
 You can try one of the following:

 		You can try typing the full path of the script, such as:

-			python /home/user/Switchwire.py
+			python /home/user/Switchwire.pyw

 		You can change directory into the python script's folder and execute the file, such as: